Civilization & Human Nature

 -

-Sandel points out that elitism makes the successful believe everything depends on themselves, forgetting luck and systemic support.
-This creates social rifts and burdens young people with unfair pressure.
+Sandel argues that meritocracy leads the successful to believe they did everything themselves, forgetting the support of luck and institutions.
+This creates social fractures and burdens young people with unfair pressure.
 The way forward isn't climbing harder, but rebuilding a society that respects every contribution.

 Faith and Contemporary Issues